Economy of Sylhet Division

-The economy of Sylhet is the 5th largest in the People's Republic of Bangladesh.
-It has a gross state product of $16 billion in nominal terms, and $40 billion in terms of purchasing power parity, making it the fifth largest behind Dhaka, Chittagong, Khulna and Rajshahi.
+The economy of Sylhet is the 3rd largest in the People's Republic of Bangladesh.
+It has a gross state product of $40 billion in nominal terms, and $166 billion in terms of purchasing power parity, making it the fifth largest behind Dhaka, Chittagong.
 Since the formation of Bangladesh, Sylhet has been regarded as the spiritual and cultural center of the country, and often termed as the agricultural capital of Bangladesh.
 Due to vast natural resources and emerging metropolitan, Sylhet is a major economic hub of the country alongside Dhaka and Chittagong.
 In recent years, Sylhet is experiencing major infrastructural developments, and projected to be the forefront of Bangladesh's economic growth.
 Sylhet is known for its tea plantations.
 About 80% of the country's agar processing factories are located in Barlekha Upazila.

-As of 2025, Sylhet's per capita GDP is $5,680 in nominal terms and $10,250 in purchasing power parity terms, which is the second highest in Bangladesh.
-According to the World Bank, Sylhet and Chittagong have the lowest incidence of poverty in Bangladesh.
+As of 2025, Sylhet's per capita GDP is $3,410 in nominal terms, which is the second highest in Bangladesh.According to the World Bank, Sylhet and Chittagong have the lowest incidence of poverty in Bangladesh.